Sunbertrs/LinuxGuisetup/README.md

 But make sure you are coding in the same style.
 For example, script commands need to get in the same line.

 #### Use
-You need to make sure the software pack `wget` is on ypur machine.
+You need to make sure the software pack `wget` is on your machine.
 Then use command:
 ```bash
 wget https://github.com/sunbossrs/linuxguisetup/raw/master/*distro*-*de*.sh
 ```
 The `master` can change to the suitable for your machine.
+The `*distro*` and `*de*` can change to your linux distro / the prefer desktop environment.

 ### License
 This project is under `GNU General Public License v3.0`.